scala/improvement-proposals/content/flexible-varargs.md

 val coll = Seq(foo*, bar*, qux, baz)
 ```

-## Implementation
+## Reference Implementation

-The proposed implementation is to basically desugar the multiple `*`s into the manual
+A reference implementation of this is shown below, but the language is allowed to implement
-`Seq`-construction code you would have written without it:
+it in any way that returns a `Seq` that has the same elements as the reference implementation:
 ```scala
 // User Code
 val total = sum(0, numbers1*, numbers2*, 4) // 10